Home | Browse Topics | Jobs, benefits & flats | Starting and leaving a job | Negotiating an individual employment agreement

 Employment Relations Act 2000, ss 68, 69

-If you think your employer has taken unfair advantage of you in negotiating an individual agreement, you may be able to take action against them in the Employment Relations Authority.
+If you think your employer has taken unfair advantage of you in negotiating an individual agreement, you may be able to take action against them with the ERA.

-You’ll need to show that what happened amounted to “unfair bargaining”, which means either:
+You’ll need to show that what happened amounted to “unfair bargaining,” which means:

 • that you relied on your employer’s skill, care or advice, or